doctorfree/neoman/README.md

 automates the installation, initialization, configuration, and management of these tools using a command line and character menu interface.

+[Note:] This project is in early development and not yet ready to install

 ## Installation

 The initial installation of Neoman should be performed by a user with